-A lobotomy is a type of brain surgery that became popular in the 1930s as a treatment for mental health conditions.
+A lobotomy is a type of brain surgery that became popular in the 1930s as a treatment for mental health conditions such as schizophrenia.
 It involves severing the connection between the frontal lobe and other parts of the brain.

 However, lobotomies are dangerous.
 They carry several serious risks, including seizures and death.
 Due to the impact of this procedure on people who were lobotomized and their families, it fell out of use in the